 Locals Have It Worse Than Tourists

 Of course, neither the lack of political parties in Eritrea, nor the hostility of the country's de-facto dictator alone make it somewhere not worth visiting on their own.
-Rather, it's the human rights abuses that have resulted from this arrangements, again and again, that should make you think twice before adding Eritrea to your bucket list.
+Rather, it's the human rights abuses that have resulted from this arrangement, again and again, that should make you think twice before considering Eritrea tourism.

 Indeed, Eritrea's president is not shy about using his absolute power, in ways as ridiculous as requiring that citizens obtain permits to dine with their friends, and as terrifying as extra-judicial killings and public torture.
 Additionally, the Eritrean government is said to have a massive network of spying and surveillance—if you think the NSA is bad, trying trading your American cellphone for an Eritrean one!